singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ shpc install python:3.9.2-alpine

-Note that since we only have one module system (lmod) and one HPC container technology (Singularity) these are the defaults.
-However, they are parser options and can be customized to use something else if this is added in the future.
+Note that LMOD is the default for the module system, and Singularity for the container technology.

-If you don't have lmod on your system, you can now test interacting with the module via the :ref:`getting_started-development` instructions.
+If you don't have any module software on your system, you can now test interacting with the module via the :ref:`getting_started-development` instructions.

 List